-While artificial grass does require some maintenance, it is considerably less than with real grass/turf.
+While artificial grass does require some maintenance, it is considerably less than what you’re used to with real grass/turf.
 The artificial grass will require the occasional brush off to keep leaves and twigs from settling on the surface and compacting into a muddy surface layer.

-You will also need to wash the surface with water occasionally, a hose and brush should do the trick.
+We also suggest you wash the surface with water occasionally, a hose and brush should do the trick.

 A pressure washer should only be used on the lowest of settings.
 Using a high powered pressure washer can shift the sand under the grass or lift the artificial grass up altogether.

-One of the biggest problems with this type of grass is mud/dirt collecting on the surface, if this isn’t cleared frequently, weeds can grow and the whole thing will look grubby and awful, brushing and the occasional wash is all that is needed to keep the artificial turf looking great.
+One of the biggest problems with this type of grass is mud/dirt collecting on the surface, if this isn’t cleared frequently, weeds can grow and the whole thing will look grubby and awful, brushing and the occasional wash is all that’is needed to keep the artificial turf looking as good as new.

 Even with some fading and assuming average wear and tear, the product should still last 12-18 years before it needs to be replaced.
-The life expectancy will depend on the chosen product.
+The life expectancy will depend on the chosen product and how much wear and tear it experiences.
 The premium products have much thicker artificial grass, they don’t just look better but should also last longer.

-- Great for use on balconies and shaded areas where grass struggles to grow
+- Perfect for balconies and shaded areas where grass often struggles to grow

 - Initial high cost to install